Great Mosque of Djenné: Present mosque

 French ethnologist Michel Leiris, in his account of travelling through Mali in 1931, states that the new mosque is indeed the work of Europeans.
-He also says that local people were so unhappy with the new building that they refused to clean it, only doing so when threatened with prison.
+He also says that local people were so unhappy with the reconstructed building that they refused to clean it, only doing so when threatened with prison.
 Jean-Louis Bourgeois however, recorded that the rebuilt mosque was constructed by Djenné's traditional local guild of masons, traditionally responsible for the building and maintenance of the town's original mosque and of Djenné's other buildings, using traditional techniques and with minimal French involvement.
+A problem concerning the mosque arose from Djenné's local politics: most of the city's inhabitants – including the Islamic elite who were harassed by Seku Amadu and humiliated by the destruction of the old mosque – wanted an exact rebuilding of the old mosque in their vision.

 The terrace in front of the eastern wall includes two tombs.
 The larger tomb to the south contains the remains of Almany Ismaïla, an important imam of the 18th century.
 Early in the French colonial period, a pond located on the eastern side of the mosque was filled with earth to create the open area that is now used for the weekly market.

 Electrical wiring and indoor plumbing have been added to many mosques in Mali.
-In some cases, the original surfaces of a mosque have even been tiled over, destroying its historical appearance and in some cases compromising the building's structural integrity.
+In some cases, the original surfaces of mosques have even been tiled over, destroying their historical appearances and in some cases compromising the building's structural integrity.
 While the Great Mosque has been equipped with a loudspeaker system, the citizens of Djenné have resisted modernization in favor of the building's historical integrity.
 Many historical preservationists have praised the community's preservation effort, and interest in this aspect of the building grew in the 1990s.

-In 1996, Vogue magazine held a fashion shoot inside the mosque.
-Vogue's pictures of scantily-dressed women outraged local opinion, and as a result, non-Muslims have been banned from entering the mosque ever since.
-The Mosque is seen in the 2005 film Sahara.
+The mosque is seen in the 2005 film Sahara.

 Design

-The walls of the Great Mosque are made of sun-baked earth bricks (called ferey), and sand and earth based mortar, and are coated with a plaster which gives the building its smooth, sculpted look.
+The walls of the Great Mosque are made of sun-baked earth bricks (called ferey), and sand and earth-based mortar, and are coated with a plaster which gives the building its smooth, sculpted look.
 The walls of the building are decorated with bundles of rodier palm (Borassus aethiopum) sticks, called toron, that project about 60 cm from the surface.
 The toron also serve as readymade scaffolding for the annual repairs.
 Ceramic half-pipes also extend from the roofline and direct rain water from the roof away from the walls.

 The mosque is built on a platform measuring about 75 × 75 m that is raised by 3 m above the level of the marketplace.
 The platform prevents damage to the mosque when the Bani River floods.
 It is accessed by six sets of stairs, each decorated with pinnacles.
 The main entrance is on the northern side of the building.
 The outer walls of the Great Mosque are not precisely orthogonal to one another so that the plan of the building has a noticeable trapezoidal outline.